OpenObservability/OpenMetrics/protobuf_vs_text.md

    as naive, though.)
-3. Prometheus so far has failed to benefit from this item, as the internal data model is different from the protobuf description in both Prometheus 1.x and 2.x (which is arguably eiter a shortcoming of Prometheus or of the protobuf representation in Go, see also the [section about the data model below](#implied-data-model)).
+3. Prometheus so far has failed to benefit from this item, as the internal data model is different from the protobuf description in both Prometheus 1.x and 2.x (which is arguably either a shortcoming of Prometheus or of the protobuf representation in Go, see also the [section about the data model below](#implied-data-model)).